role learning roadmap

 Portfolio proof

-a small cybersecurity analyst proof artifact that demonstrates Security fundamentals and Networking fundamentals, with notes explaining the decisions you made
+A small cybersecurity analyst proof artifact that demonstrates Security fundamentals and Networking fundamentals, with notes explaining the decisions you made

 Credential posture